jamie-allen/cpu_caches/preso/presentation.md

 * A decoded cache of the last 1536 uops (~6kB)
 * Well-suited for hot inner loops
 * Only pointers to operands in a uop are sent for processing on Sandy Bridge
-* When in use, the CPU puts the L1 and decoder to "sleep" to save energy and minimize heat.
+* The CPU can put the L1 and decoder to "sleep" to save energy and minimize heat.

 !SLIDE transition=blindY
 # L1